Is High School Too Late to Start Saving for College in a 529 Plan?

 How 529 plans work

 529 plans work similar to a Roth IRA.
-An individual makes contributions with after-tax dollars, which are invested in mutual funds, ETFs or other diversified investments.
-The investments grow on a tax-deferred basis and distributions are completely tax-free when used to pay for qualified higher education expenses.
+An individual makes contributions with after-tax dollars, which are invested in mutual funds, ETFs, or other diversified investments.
+The investments grow tax-deferred, and distributions are tax-free when used to pay for qualified higher education expenses.

 Selecting appropriate 529 plan investments

 When selecting a 529 plan investment portfolio, parents of older children should keep their equity allocation at around 20% to 30%.
-The equity allocation is the percentage invested in stocks and stock mutual funds.
-The rest of the portfolio should be invested in conservative investments, which have a lower risk of loss.
-These include fixed income options, such as bonds, CDs, money market funds and FDIC-insured investments.
+Equity allocation is the percentage invested in stocks and mutual stock funds.
+The rest of the portfolio should be invested in conservative investments with a lower risk of loss.
+These include fixed-income options, such as bonds, CDs, money market funds, and FDIC-insured investments.

 With only a few years until college, families might not have enough time to recoup their losses if the stock market drops.